foam-framework/foam/tutorial/todo/4-dao.md

 platforms, but the real trick is that we can write decorators that add extra behavior to any underlying DAO.

-FOAM comes with many of these DAO decorators: they add various caching strategies, logging and performance measurement, perform schema migrations transparently, and much more.
+FOAM comes with many of these DAO decorators.
+They add various caching strategies, logging and performance measurement, perform schema migrations transparently, and much more.

 This design separates concerns: the underlying DAOs talking to real databases don't need to worry about caching, logging, or anything else.
-They can stay focused on their real job &ndash; storing the data in some backend.
+They can stay focused on their real job &ndash; storing data in a backend.

 ## Saving our data

 Our app has so far been defaulting to an MDAO for storing our `Todo`s.
 Since MDAO only stores data in memory, the data has disappeared on each refresh.
-Let's make it persistent.
+Let's make it persistent, by storing it in LocalStorage.

 Edit `PROJECT/js/com/todo/TodoApp.js`.